-Computer Science learners study the principles and practices of computing and gain confidence in computational thinking and programming.
-They learn to programme in the Python language by writing computer code and they develop their understanding of the main principles of problem-solving using computers.
+Cambridge IGCSE (9-1) Computer Science learners study the principles and practices of computing and gain confidence in computational thinking and programming.
+They learn to program in the Python language by writing computer code and they develop their understanding of the main principles of problem solving using computers.

 Pupils apply their understanding to develop computer-based solutions to problems using algorithms and a high-level programming language.
 They also develop a range of technical skills, as well as the ability to test effectively and to evaluate computing solutions.
-This gualification helps learners appreciate current and emerging computing technologies and the benefits of their use.
-They learn to recognise the ethical issues and potential risks when using computers.